 Microsoft Dynamics CRM 2015 server roles are not compatible with a Microsoft Dynamics CRM Server 2016 deployment.
-Therefore, after you upgrade the first Microsoft Dynamics CRM Server, other Microsoft Dynamics CRM 2015 servers that are running in the deployment will become disabled.
+Therefore, after you upgrade the first server, other Microsoft Dynamics CRM 2015 servers that are running in the deployment will become disabled.
 As each server is upgraded, the corresponding server will be enabled.

-To ease the upgrade process and minimize downtime, we recommend that you use the following order when you upgrade Microsoft Dynamics CRM Server.
+To ease the upgrade process and minimize downtime, we recommend that you use the following order when you upgrade Microsoft Dynamics CRM Server 2015.

-Although you can upgrade any version of Dynamics CRM 2015 for Outlook to Microsoft Dynamics CRM 2016 for Outlook, we recommend that you apply the latest update rollup before you begin the upgrade.
+Although you can upgrade any version of Dynamics CRM 2015 for Outlook to Microsoft Dynamics 365 for Outlook, we recommend that you apply the latest update before you begin the upgrade.
 Microsoft Dynamics CRM 2015 updates and hotfixes

 Upgrade all Microsoft Dynamics CRM 2015 servers and organizations to Microsoft Dynamics CRM Server 2016.

-Upgrade Dynamics CRM for Outlook to Microsoft Dynamics CRM 2016 for Outlook in order to have the Go offline capability.
+Upgrade Dynamics 365 for Outlook to Microsoft Dynamics 365 for Outlook in order to have the Go offline capability.

 There are three different upgrade options:

 Migrate by using a new instance of SQL Server.
-We recommend this option for upgrading Microsoft Dynamics CRM Server.
-Although this option requires a different computer for Microsoft Dynamics CRM 2016 and a different instance of SQL Server, it provides the least amount of potential downtime for users since the existing deployment can remain functioning until the upgrade is completed and verified.
+We recommend this option for upgrading Microsoft Dynamics CRM Server 2015.
+Although this option requires a different computer for Microsoft Dynamics CRM and a different instance of SQL Server, it provides the least amount of potential downtime for users since the existing deployment can remain functioning until the upgrade is completed and verified.

 In-place upgrade.
 Although this option doesn’t require a different computer for Microsoft Dynamics CRM Server 2016 or a different instance of SQL Server, it poses the greatest risk if upgrade issues occur because a roll back and reinstall of the previous version of Microsoft Dynamics CRM will be required to avoid potential downtime.

-For detailed procedures for each of these options, see Upgrade Microsoft Dynamics CRM Server.
+For detailed procedures for each of these options, see Upgrading Microsoft Dynamics CRM Server.

 For the latest product information, see the Microsoft Dynamics CRM 2016 and Microsoft Dynamics CRM Online Readme.

-Always run a full backup of the Microsoft Dynamics CRM databases before you upgrade to a new version of the product.
-For information about database backups, see Back up the Microsoft Dynamics CRM System.
+Always run a full backup of the Microsoft Dynamics 365 databases before you upgrade to a new version of the product.
+For information about database backups, see Back up the Microsoft Dynamics 365 System.